zenput/cordova-paramedic/README.md

 ####--sauceDeviceName (optional)

-Name of the Sauce Labs emulator.
-For example, "iPhone Simulator".
+Name of the Sauce Labs emulator or browser.
+For example, "iPhone Simulator" or "firefox".
 Please refer to the [Sauce Labs platforms list](https://saucelabs.com/platforms) to see available device names.

 ####--saucePlatformVersion (optional)

-Platform version of the Sauce Labs emulator.
-For example, "9.3".
+Platform version of the Sauce Labs emulator OS, or version of the browser (if testing `browser` platform).
+For example, "9.3" or "54.0".
 Please refer to the [Sauce Labs platforms list](https://saucelabs.com/platforms) to see available platform versions.

 ####--sauceAppiumVersion (optional)